Edgar Allan Poe Imagined a Space Life-Support System in 1835

 He Got the Symptoms Right

 Jules Verne read Poe carefully.
 He said so explicitly.
 He treated him not as a horror writer, but as the origin point of a new kind of narrative — one grounded in extrapolated science.
-That lineage is real.
+That lineage is documented and real.
+What didn't survive as part of Poe's popular reputation was his capacity to think in structured terms about scientific problems.
+He became the Gothic figure, the melancholic, the man with the raven.
+Hans Pfaall receded into footnotes.

-But the description remained: a system, in 1835, outlining what a human being would require to remain alive in an environment where survival is not given.
+But the description remained: a narrative, in 1835, outlining in conceptual terms what a human being would require to remain alive in an environment where survival is not given.
 Not a blueprint.
-A frame.
+A frame — and a more honest characterization of that frame is more interesting than an inflated one.

 Conclusion